-Refinancing a mortgage can be a helpful tool for anyone looking to lower their monthly loan payments.
+But as a borrower, you don’t want to be penalized for not having a job when you’re confident in your ability to repay a mortgage loan, or if you want to refinance your mortgage to lower your monthly loan payments.
 Lower loan payments can be especially helpful if you’ve recently lost your job and are worried about your monthly budget.

-Unfortunately, many lenders won’t refinance for unemployed borrowers.
-While it can be challenging, refinancing while you’re unemployed isn’t impossible.
+Unfortunately, many lenders hesitate to approve new mortgages or refinance loans for unemployed borrowers.
+While it can be challenging, it isn’t impossible.

-You can refinance a mortgage if you’re unemployed, though there are additional challenges.
+You can purchase a home or refinance if you’re unemployed, though there are additional challenges.
 There are a few things you can do to improve your chances as well.

-How To Refinance A Mortgage With No Job
+How To Refinance Or Get A Mortgage With No Job

 Consult A Housing Counselor

-If you’re not sure where to start, a great place is to speak with a professional about what is needed to refinance your loan.
-The U.S. Department of Housing and Urban Development (HUD) offers low-cost or free professional advice.
-They may be able to help you work through different alternatives to find a way to refinance your home.
+If you’re not sure where to start, a great first step is to speak with a professional about what is needed to refinance your loan.
+The U.S. Department of Housing and Urban Development (HUD) offers a list of free or low-cost counseling services available where you live.
+They’ll be able to help you put a budget together, clean up your credit if you need to or help you find the right government-backed loans – FHA for low-income borrowers or those with shaky credit, VA loans for our nation’s veterans and their families or USDA loans for rural homes.
+They’ll also be able to explain the many different types of mortgages available to home buyers.
+Plus, they may be able to help you work through different alternatives to find a way to refinance your home.

 Find A Co-Signer

-A co-signer can greatly improve your chances of being approved for refinancing without having an income.
-A co-signer is a person who pledges to the lender that they will make your mortgage payments if you can’t.
+Getting a mortgage co-signer can greatly improve your chances of being approved for a mortgage or refinancing without having an income.
+A co-signer is a person who pledges to the lender that they will make your mortgage payments if you don’t.
 This gives lenders more assurance that the loan they make will be repaid.

 A co-signer is also beneficial for someone who has a bad credit score.